-Early identification with contrast CT scan as the investigation of choice to define chest and chest wall injuries is recommended in elderly trauma.
-This is predominantly due to the poor recognition of fractures and lung contusions with X-ray and their prognostic influence on ensuring the correct treatment strategy.
+Contrast CT scan is the investigation of choice to define intrathoracic and chest wall injuries early in the older trauma pathway.
+This is predominantly due to the poor recognition of fractures and lung contusions with X-ray and the prognostic influence of an accurate diagnosis in ensuring the correct treatment strategy.

 In addition to the admission policies presented in these guidelines, chest injury guidelines should also include anaesthetic / critical care, pain management and physiotherapy team reviews.
-Severe chest wall injuries including flail chests (radiological or clinical flail), injuries causing respiratory compromise or where pain control cannot be achieved should be discussed early with the MTC general or thoracic surgeon.

-A small proportion of patients will benefit from early, operative chest wall stabilisation14.
+Severe chest wall injuries including radiological and clinical flail chests, injuries causing respiratory compromise or where pain control cannot be achieved should be discussed early with the MTC trauma or thoracic surgeon.
+A small proportion of patients will benefit from early, operative chest wall stabilisation (14).

-Significant considerations for rib fractures in elderly trauma
+Significant considerations for rib fractures in trauma in older people

-Ten per cent of elderly trauma patients have rib fractures, and up to 50 per cent of fractures in this group are undetected with X-ray.
-A meta-analysis of 50,000 patients, including 15,000 over 65 years indicated an odds ratio for mortality of 1.98 for those over 65 years with any rib fractures, and for all ages an odds ratio for mortality of 2.02 with 3+ rib fractures.
-Associated pulmonary contusion or pre-existing chronic lung disease are also significant prognostic findings15.
+Ten per cent of older major trauma patients have rib fractures and up to 50% of fractures in this group are undetected by plain X-ray.
+A meta-analysis of 50,000 patients, including 15,000 people aged over 65 years indicated an odds ratio for mortality of 1.98 for those over 65 years with any rib fractures, and for all ages an odds ratio for mortality of 2.02 with 3+ rib fractures.
+Associated pulmonary contusion or preexisting chronic lung disease are also significant prognostic findings (15).

 The type and number of affected ribs is an important consideration.
-Vertebrosternal ribs (ribs 1-7) have a greater physiological significance than vertebrocostal ribs (ribs 8-10).
+Vertebrosternal ribs (ribs 1-7) have greater physiological significance than vertebrocostal ribs (ribs 8-10).

-Key objectives in elderly rib fracture management
+Key objectives in rib fracture management in older people